Who is Nano Home Loans?

 You can pay off your home loan faster by either making larger or more frequent repayments, depositing additional funds into your offset sub account, or by shopping around for a better deal.
 You’ll be happy to know that Nano has some of the most competitive home loan interest rates and one of the most flexible offset sub account facilities in the Australian market – our home loan product is essentially designed to maximize the money you save and pay down your loan as quick as possible!

 At Nano, home loan interest is calculated daily, and posted monthly by multiplying the outstanding loan balance by the Annual Percentage Rate (APR) (converted into a daily percentage).
-Join Nano for Priority Access and find out how much interest you could save by switching over to Nano.
+Calculate how much interest you could save by switching over to Nano

 At Nano, you need to have a Loan-to-Value ratio (LVR) under 75%, meaning you need at least a 25% equity.